apache/pulsar/site2/docs/security-jwt.md

             --subject test-user
 ```

-Finally, you can also enter the command below to create a token with a pre-defined TTL.
-After that, the token is automatically invalidated.
+Finally, you can enter the following command to create a token with a pre-defined TTL.
+And then the token is automatically invalidated.

 ```shell
 $ bin/pulsar tokens create --secret-key file:///path/to/my-secret.key \